Guide to Master’s in Taxation

 What are the admission requirements for an MLS in Taxation?

 To enroll in a MLS in Taxation, a common admissions requirement includes a bachelor’s degree from an accredited college or university.
-LSAT and GRE scores are typically not required.
+LSAT and GRE scores may not be required.

 Is a master’s in taxation degree in the arts or science?